MewsSystems/gitbook-connector-api/operations/accountnotes.md

 ## Add account notes

-> This feature is being actively developed, features and behavior of this operation may change at short notice.
-Currently we support only one classification per account note.

 Adds account notes to an account of the enterprise chain.
 Note this operation supports [Portfolio Access Tokens](../guidelines/multi-property.md).

 ### Request